-Another one of the earliest patient collectives selling marijuana in the L.A. suburb of Inglewood was closed by federal agents in August of 2013.
+Another one of the earliest medical consumer collectives selling marijuana in L.A., in the suburb of Inglewood, was closed by federal agents in August of 2013.
 The owner was suffering from HIV and opened his shop in 1999.
-He wanted to help other patients living with HIV in his Inglewood neighborhood who needed and couldn’t get medical marijuana.
+He wanted to help other individuals living with HIV in his Inglewood neighborhood who needed and couldn’t get medical marijuana.

 Reuters reported that federal agents raided 500 more dispensaries selling marijuana in L.A. and closed them in 2015.

 Several Los Angeles County cities are placing bans on recreational cannabis, even though it will be legal January 1, 2018.
 The Huntington Beach City Council banned recreational marijuana sales on August 22 while council members observe how other cities regulate marijuana.
 Commercial sales are also prohibited in Agoura Hills.
 Pasadena has a new law giving the city the authority to turn off marijuana dispensaries’ utilities.

 Medical marijuana is already prohibited in Hermosa Beach, and the City Council voted to ban all commercial sales of recreational weed.
 The council wanted to act before the state starts giving permits on Jan.
 1. The Fresno city council also voted to ban marijuana, and last August, they voted to prohibit all commercial cannabis.